lichengxue/Rutgers-MSE/mse_notebook.md

 Movement parameters are defined using the `move` list object.
 It has the following items.
 - `move$stock_move` - Says whether the individuals can move to and from that subunit
-- `move$separable` - Says whether the subunits are separate from one another
+- `move$separable` - If `separable` is equal to TRUE, fish will only move at the end of the time box.
 - `move$must_move` - An array of dimensions `n_stocks` x `n_seasons` x `n_regions`.
 This defines whether there is mandatory movement of individuals belonging to a certain stock from one region to the other.